merico-dev/table/README.md

 # Dev Table

-Build your own data presentation based on Dev Lake and Dev Analysis.
+Build your own data presentation using SQL and multiple data sources including big data.
+It is a natural integration with Dev Lake and Dev Analysis.

-It is the most flexible and powerful low-code data workflow loved by developers.
+Dev Table offers a most flexible and powerful low-code data workflow loved by developers.